 (b) The Student Critical Response team will retain an overview of the Student Critical Incident relating to the campus outside Dunedin and provide support and back up as required.

 4. Notification of a Student Critical Incident to the University

 (a) Potential critical incidents should be reported to the Proctor, who shall verify that the event in question has taken place.
-If so, and it is possible that the event may be considered a Student Critical Incident, the Proctor shall notify the Director, Student Services.
+If so, and it is possible that the event may be considered a Student Critical Incident, the Proctor shall notify the Director, Student and Academic Services.

 i. contact relevant staff to advise them of the incident, including all staff on the Critical Incident Contact List and other key staff as appropriate to the incident and student(s) in question,